 Make sure your weight loss expectation is realistic and focus on improving your eating habits rather than on numbers on the scale.

 If you have less than 20 lbs to lose, a weight loss goal of 2-5 lbs a month is realistic.
 If you have more than 20 lbs to lose, you can probably lose 5-7 lbs a month.
-It is also very likely that you will notice that your weight loss doesn’t follow a straight line.
-It will go up and down with some months when you lose no weight at all.
+You will also likely notice that your weight loss doesn’t follow a straight line.
+It will go up and down with some months when you lose no weight.

 What If You Used to Lose Weight On the Keto Diet

-- You are not as stict as you were when you got started: It’s likely that you are no longer tracking your carbs as carefully and are not actually in ketosis anymore.
+- You are not as strict as you were when you got started.
+You are likely no longer tracking your carbs as carefully and are no longer in ketosis.
 Check your ketones.

-- Your body is under too much stress: like I mentioned already, the lack of carbs constitute a stress on your body.
+- Your body is under too much stress: as I mentioned already, the lack of carbs constitutes stress on your body.
 It may be helpful to cycle in and out of ketosis.

-- You need to check your expectations: Weight loss is not a linear process.
-You will hit plateaus and that is perfectly natural.
+- You need to check your expectations: Weight loss is not linear.
+You will hit plateaus, and that is perfectly natural.
 The closer you are to your goal weight, the slower weight loss will become.

-Read 7 Tips to Overcome a Weight Loss Plateau When Intermittent Fasting for some additional help.
+Read 7 Tips to Overcome a Weight Loss Plateau When Intermittent Fasting for additional help.

 Why Am I Gaining Weight on Keto

 Have you seen my free Low-Carb Food List?
-That’s a good place to start.
+That’s an excellent place to start.